leskaiser/MTN_MoMo_API_COLLECTION_INTEGRATION_PHP/README.md

 ## Example
-Here is an example of using the MomoAPI class in a PHP script:
+Here is an example of using the MomoAPI class in a PHP script :

 ```php
 <?php